Homeschooling a Child with Autism

 Teaching Reading to Students with Autism

 When teaching young children with autism to read, make sure you choose a homeschool program that capitalizes on their strengths, while minimizing their weaknesses.
-For example:
+Start helping your child with autism with reading comprehension.

 Teaching Writing to Students with Autism

 When it comes to teaching writing to students with autism, learning tools and assistive technology can make all the difference.
 Knowing what resources are available to you will help you customize a homeschool plan to your specific child.
 Start helping your child with autism to write.